adrian-evo/workday-tasks-time-control/docs/howto.md

 On the first task run that requires credential, there will be a dialog "python wants to use your confidential information stored in "Checkin" in your keychain".
 Type your keychain password (usually the same as macOS login password) and then Always Allow so that you will not be asked every time you run a task.
 If you saved both username and password in Keychain, then there will be two dialogs displayed.

-**NOTE**: When you want to use system keyring service instead of _vault.json_, put the corresponding entry as empty string in the _vault.json_ file.
+**NOTE**: When you want to use system keyring service instead of using your _vault.json_, put the corresponding entry as empty string in the _vault.json_ file.

 ## How to translate all or replace text messages with own custom text

+The language in use is defined by the "LOCALE" entry from _devdata/env.file_: "en" for English and "de" for German.

 The localized texts are stored under _locales\en\LC_MESSAGES\template.po_ for English and _locales\de\LC_MESSAGES\template.po_ for German.
 For English, you can edit this file and add own text to any of the **msgstr** strings, but not necessarily for all, in any language you wish.
 Do not touch any of the **msgid** strings!
 For example: